-There are eight species of bearded dragons, but the most popular one is the inland or central bearded dragon (Pogona vitticeps) from the arid to semi-arid southeastern parts of Australia.
-Pogona vitticeps is the spcies discussed in this handout.
+There are eight species of bearded dragons and the most popular kept as pets is the inland or central bearded dragon (Pogona vitticeps) from the arid to semi-arid southeastern parts of Australia.
+Pogona vitticeps is the species discussed in this handout.

 What do bearded dragons eat?

-Bearded dragons come from a habitat where food may be sparse, so they accept a wide variety of different foods.
-Bearded dragons are omnivorous, meaning they eat both plant- and animal-based foods, including insects.
-They have a sharp eye and keen sense of smell.
-Young, growing bearded dragons tend to be primarily carnivores, and adults tend to be more herbivorous.
+Bearded dragons come from a habitat where food may be sparse so they accept a wide variety of different foods.
+Bearded dragons are omnivorous, meaning they eat both plant and animal-based foods, including insects.
+They have sharp vision and a keen sense of smell.
+Young, growing bearded dragons tend to be primarily carnivores and adults tend to be more herbivorous (vegetation eaters).

-As a guideline, depending on its age, a bearded dragon's diet should be about 50% plant-based material and 50% animal-based material.
-Be sure to discuss a specific diet for your pet lizard with your veterinarian.
+As a guideline, depending on its age, a bearded dragon's diet should be about 50% plant-based material and 50% animal-based (insect) material.
+Always discuss your lizard’s diet with your veterinarian.

 How often should I feed my bearded dragon?

-Most young bearded dragons eat once or twice daily, while older lizards can be fed once daily, depending upon each pet's individual appetite.
+Most young bearded dragons should eat once or twice daily, while older lizards may only eat every 24-72 hours, depending upon each pet's individual appetite.

 What are some types of plant material I can feed my bearded dragon?

-Most (80-90%) of the plant material should be vegetables and flowers, and only 10-20% should be fruits.
-As a rule, anything dark green and leafy can make up a large part of the diet.
+Most (80-90%) of the plant material should be leafy green vegetables and flowers and only 10-20% should be fruits.
 Yellow, red, and orange vegetables may also be included.
-Avoid fiber-rich, nutrient-poor and vitamin-deficient light green vegetables, including iceberg or head lettuce and celery; these vegetables are mainly composed of fiber and water with little nutrient value.
-The inner, light colored parts of some vegetables are less nutritious than the darker green, outer leaves.
+Avoid fiber-rich, nutrient-poor, and vitamin-deficient light green vegetables, including iceberg or head lettuce and celery, as these vegetables are mainly composed of fiber and water with little nutrient value.
+The inner, light-colored parts of some vegetables are less nutritious than the darker green outer leaves.

-Swiss chard, spinach, and beet greens should be fed sparingly, as they contain oxalates that can bind calcium and other trace minerals, preventing their absorption.
-Diets composed primarily of these can lead to nutrient deficiencies.
-Caution should also be exercised when feeding cabbage, kale, and mustard greens; these vegetables contain goitrogens (substances that suppress thyroid gland function by interfering with iodine uptake), and excessive intake may lead to hypothyroidism.
+Fruits may be preferred by your bearded dragon but are generally mineral-poor and should be fed sparingly as top dressing only.
+Swiss chard, spinach, and beet greens should also be fed sparingly, as they contain oxalates that can bind calcium and other trace minerals, preventing their absorption.
+Diets composed primarily of these foods can lead to nutrient deficiencies.
+Caution should also be exercised when feeding cabbage, kale, and mustard greens because they contain goitrogens (substances that suppress thyroid gland function by interfering with iodine uptake) and excessive intake may lead to hypothyroidism.

 What types of animal-based proteins can I offer my bearded dragon?